Copy-House/copy-house.github.io/services/content-marketing-strategy-and-consultancy/index.md

   p: Build strong foundations for your brand with our content marketing strategy and consultancy service.

 image_text_large:
-  title: Great Content Marketing Starts with Strong Strategy
+  title: Great Content Marketing Starts with Tough Strategy
   text:
     - At CopyHouse, we specialise in creating the perfect content marketing strategy that aligns your marketing goals with your business objectives.
     - Our work is founded on a rigorous understanding of your intentions and your target audience’s buying habits.
 We also dive into any challenges your business and your audience face by creating a strategy to propel your business into the future.